Last updated 20 May 2022

 A policy can facilitate the integrity and consistency of administrative decision making and may be a relevant consideration for decision making by the AAT in clearly defined circumstances.
 However, the policy must be consistent with the purpose of the statute (see Re Drake and Minister for Immigration and Ethnic Affairs (No 2) (1979) 2 ALD 634 at 640–641).
 In that case, the court found that decision makers undertaking merits review should generally apply ministerial policy unless it was unlawful or there were convincing reasons to depart from it.

-Decision of the tribunal
+Decision of the AAT

-Appeal from the tribunal
+Appeal from the AAT